Getting simple, practical guidance on addiction help near Bishopston is difficult....but not impossible.

-It has taken a long time to develop the complexities of addiction, and it will take time and awareness for them to be resolved.
+The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.

 What should you expect in the first week of drug/alcohol rehab?

-The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.
+Usually the first seven days are spent finishing physical detox, sleeping more than usual, and following prescribed drug advice.

-This initial detox period will vary in duration from one individual to another, depending on frequency, recency, and amount of usage, together with the individual's history of addiction.
+This initial detox period, along with the history of addiction of the individual, can vary in length from one person to another, depending on frequency, recency, and amount of use.

 After the first 7 days, here's what you can expect...